voxel-wiki/voxel-wiki.github.io/content/wiki/palette-compression/index.md

 tags = ["compression", "optimization", "flyweight"]
 +++

-> This is a rewrite; the original article can be found here: [https://www.longor.net/articles/voxel-palette-compression-reddit](https://www.longor.net/articles/voxel-palette-compression-reddit)

 When writing a voxel engine, eventually you will come to realize that storing your voxels as 32-bit integers (or worse: as individual heap-allocated objects!) is eating a lot more memory than you'd like, potentially slowing down your game without any obvious reason as to *why*, and doing [bit-twiddling](https://graphics.stanford.edu/~seander/bithacks.html) to pack your data into a smaller space, is probably giving you quite a headache, so you might be thinking: There *has* to be a better way! *Right*...?

 **And there is!**